tylerlong/todo-render-efficiency/README.md

 ## test 1

-In step #3, create a new todo should not cause the existing 5 todos to re-render because they didn't change.
+In step #3, create a new todo should **NOT** cause the existing 5 todos to re-render because they didn't change.

 ## test 2

-In step #4, delete a todo should not cause the other 5 todos to re-render because they didn't change.
+In step #4, delete a todo should **NOT** cause the other 5 todos to re-render because they didn't change.

 ## test 3

-In step #5, mark a todo as complete should not cause the other 4 todos to re-render because they didn't change.
+In step #5, mark a todo as complete should **NOT** cause the other 4 todos to re-render because they didn't change.

 ## test 4

-In step #6, filter the list to only show complete todos, should only only cause the list to re-render.None of the todos should re-render because they didn't change.
+In step #6, filter the list to only show complete todos, should **ONLY** cause the list to re-render.
+**None** of the todos should re-render because they didn't change.
-Incomplete todos disappeared from screen so you should not render them.
-Complete todos didn't change so you should not re-render them.
+Incomplete todos disappeared from screen so we should **NOT** render them.
+Complete todos didn't change so we should **NOT** re-render them.

 ## test 5

-In step #7, remove the filter to show all todos, should only cause the list and incomplete todos to render.
-Complete todos stays in the list without any change, you should not re-render them.
+In step #7, remove the filter to show all todos, should **ONLY** cause the list and incomplete todos to render.
+Complete todos stays in the list without any change, we should **NOT** re-render them.

 ## mores tests